drethedevjs/athlete-profile/README.md

 * This is a **single-page application**.
 There shouldn't be page reloads between screens.

-### Time limits

-Please spend **no more than 5-hours** on this test.
-If you can't make it perfect in that time, don't worry, just send me what you've accomplished.
-This time does not necessarily start when you receive this test, we only ask that you put aside some time to dedicate to completing the challenge.

-Please turn in your results within **72-hours** of the prompt being given.
-If that falls during the weekend, then please turn it in by Monday.

-> Extensions are available, just ask!

 ### Evaluation & priorities

 Within your brief **5 hour time limit** I hope you'll prioritize the following, in this order.
 Consider this an iterative process � get it working on sound principles first, then refine and polish as time allows.